bitonproject/bitonproject.org/docs/README.md

+---
+home: true
+navbar: false
+heroImage: /logo.png
+heroText:
-# biton <br /> Re-build the Internet, together!
+tagline: Re-build the Internet, together!
+actionText: Learn more →
+actionLink: /guide/
+features:

-#### The Internet potluck
+- title: The Internet potluck

-Connect directly with your friends and explore a network of communities from around the world.
+  details: Connect directly with your friends and explore a network of communities from
+           around the world.

-#### Locally sourced ingredients
+- title: Locally sourced ingredients

-A community space for collectively growing content and services.
+  details: A community space for collectively growing content and services.

-#### Gourmet cryptography
+- title: Gourmet cryptography

-Carefully crafted recipes to secure your communications.
+  details: Carefully crafted recipes to secure your communications.

-#### A taste of Internet freedom
+- title: A taste of Internet freedom

-biton doesn't share food with nosy neighbors or data-greedy bullies.
+  details: biton doesn't share food with nosy neighbors or data-greedy bullies.
+footer: Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)
+---

 ### Is biton anonymous? - NOT YET!